Family holidays in Spain guide

 Our family holidays in Spain are a mix of both tailor made and small group holidays.
 A tailor made trip allows you greater flexibility with your dates, and to choose what activities to do on what days, while a small group trip will typically follow a set itinerary and be accompanied by a tour leader.
 In both cases you will normally be accommodated be in an accommodation with families with other children of similar ages, often sharing activities.
 You might be surprised, and will certainly be happy, how quickly everyone bonds over the fun and at mealtimes.
 And as for screens, in all likelihood they’ll be completely ignored until it’s time to go home.

-This page features Spain family holidays advice from the people that know them best, the suppliers themselves, and previous travellers who've already blazed the trail.
+Spain family holidays advice from the people that know them best, our partners.